Inflammatory diseases in women. Causes of inflammation of the appendages

 • nitroimidazoles (Metronidazole).

-The antibiotic itself, as well as its dosage, the number of doses and the course of treatment - all this is prescribed by the attending physician.
+The antibiotic itself, as well as its dosage, amount of administration and course of treatment - all this is prescribed by the attending physician.
 In a situation where the patient has an acute form of inflammation, the doctor may prescribe several antibiotics at the same time for effective treatment.

-In no case should you choose antibiotics on your own, with such a choice you can only harm your body.
+Under no circumstances should you choose antibiotics for yourself; with such a choice you can only harm your body.

-In the event that the wrong treatment was prescribed, or untimely, there may be serious complications, up to future treatment only by surgery.
+If the treatment was prescribed incorrectly or untimely, there may be serious complications, including treatment in the future only by surgery.

 Consequences of inflammation

-Inflammation of the appendages can lead to a temporary, and if you let this disease take its course, then even to the loss of a woman's reproductive function.
+Inflammation of the appendages can lead to temporary, and if this disease is left to chance, even to complete loss of a woman’s reproductive function.

-In order for a spermatozoon to fertilize an egg, several favorable conditions must coincide.
-Even if unprotected sexual intercourse was performed, when spermatozoa enter the woman's genitals, they encounter a number of obstacles on their way to the cervix that many are unable to overcome.
+In order for a sperm to fertilize an egg, several favorable conditions must coincide.
+Even if unprotected sexual intercourse has been performed, when sperm enters the woman’s genitals, they encounter a number of obstacles on their way to the cervix, which many are unable to overcome.

-If treatment is not started in time, then a woman may develop a disease such as endometritis, in which the uterine mucosa is already inflamed.
-In this case, there will be acute pain in the lower abdomen, decreased sexual desire, irregular menstruation, from the vagina, intoxication, dizziness, chills.
+If treatment is not started in time, a woman may develop a disease such as endometritis, in which the uterine mucosa becomes inflamed.
+In this case, there will be acute pain in the lower abdomen, decreased libido, irregular menstruation from the vagina, intoxication, dizziness, chills.

 Sources of infection

-Inflammatory processes that occur in the genitals, both men and women, are primarily caused by infection.
+Inflammatory processes that occur in the genital organs of both men and women are primarily caused by infection.

 Inflammation of the fallopian tubes and ovaries is a fairly common process that requires immediate treatment.

-The appendages of a woman are affected during the active hematogenous spread of microorganisms from their primary place of formation.
-In some cases, inflammation of the appendages may be due to appendicitis, tuberculosis, or bronchitis.
-In others, these are viruses that are only transmitted sexually.
-But in both cases, complex therapy with the use of antibiotics is necessary.
+A woman's appendages are affected during the active hematogenous spread of microorganisms from their primary place of formation.
+In some cases, inflammation of the appendages may be a consequence of appendicitis, tuberculosis or bronchitis.
+In others, these are viruses that are transmitted only through sexual contact.
+But in both cases, complex therapy with antibiotics is necessary.

-In parallel with taking antibiotics, be sure to take.
-Otherwise, the treatment process will be quite protracted, the woman will always feel tired and prone to loss of strength, nausea, dizziness, and the activity of the kidneys and liver may be disturbed in connection with this.
+In parallel with taking antibiotics, it is imperative to take.
+Otherwise, the treatment process will be quite protracted, the woman will always feel tired and lack of strength, nausea, dizziness, and the activity of the kidneys and liver may be impaired due to this.

-Against the background of treatment with strong antibiotics, almost all normal flora is destroyed in the body, which can lead to rapid addiction of viral microorganisms to the drug, which will only aggravate the situation.
+During treatment with strong antibiotics, almost all normal flora in the body is destroyed, which can lead to rapid adaptation of viral microorganisms to the drug, which will only worsen the situation.

-In order to prevent the possibility of inflammation of the female appendages, in the treatment of infectious diseases in the body, it is necessary to take funds that act as prophylactic drugs for inflammatory processes of the genital organs.
+In order to prevent the possibility of inflammation of the female appendages, when treating infectious diseases in the body, it is necessary to take drugs that act as prophylactic drugs against inflammatory processes of the genital organs.

-If during the period of current inflammation a woman shows signs of intoxication of the body - nausea, vomiting, acute, strong menstrual flow, intolerance to light irritants, etc., then it is necessary to carry out infusion therapy for the patient, which can several times accelerate the time of onset of the drugs .
-During treatment, an adhesive disease may begin, in this case, in addition to antibiotics, resolving therapy is also used.
+If during the period of current inflammation a woman shows signs of intoxication of the body - nausea, vomiting, acute, heavy menstrual flow, intolerance to light stimuli, etc., then it is necessary to provide the patient with infusion therapy, which can speed up the time for the onset of action of the drugs several times .
+During treatment, adhesive disease may begin; in this case, in addition to antibiotics, resorption therapy is also used.

 Inflammation of the female appendages is a serious disease that requires complex treatment using antibiotics.
-Only a doctor can prescribe a drug based on tests and the type of viral microorganism that caused this disease.
+Only a doctor can prescribe the drug based on tests and the type of viral microorganism that caused the disease.

-Treatment must be started as soon as possible, since at the initial stage of inflammation, this disease is treated quickly with the use of non-potent antibiotics.
+Treatment must be started as quickly as possible, since at the initial stage of inflammation, this disease can be treated quickly with the use of mild antibiotics.

 See also: